 - Wallabadah Nature Reserve

-Please be reminded that domestic pets are not permitted on NPWS Estate.
+Signs will be placed at the entry to the baiting location.
+Domestic pets are not permitted in NSW National Parks managed lands.
 Pets and working dogs may be affected (1080 is lethal to cats and dogs).
 Pets and working dogs must be restrained or muzzled in the vicinity and must not enter the baiting location.
 In the event of accidental poisoning seek immediate veterinary assistance.

 For more information, contact the NPWS Scone area office on 02 6540 2300.